 Mohammed Shariff

-Mohammed Shariff almost 6 years ago
+Mohammed Shariff over 6 years ago

 Hello guys, this blog was very helpful, however at the end, yes I do get the stripe token back, but I get the error, undefined method stripe token for User....
 What is this about.